simonuwe/oracle-apex-json-item-display/docu/docu.md

 ![config](config-09.png)

-2. The configuration is similar to the interactive-grid, but there is the additional option **SQL-query for the source of the JSON-schema.
-The SQL-query must return a single column and a single row containing the JSON-schema .
+2. The configuration is similar to the interactive-grid, but there is the additional option **SQL-query** for the source of the JSON-schema/format.
+The SQL-query must return a single column and a single row containing the JSON-schema/format .

 ![config](config-08.png)